 Newcastle combines beach culture with a thriving arts scene

 Just two and a half hours from Sydney and rapidly becoming a sophisticated, cosmopolitan centre in its own right, Newcastle holds rich and attractive opportunities for any investor.
 It wasn’t always this way.
 For a long time Newcastle was one of the roughest places in NSW.
 It was a coal port full of sailors, miners and a city based on steel and industry.
 Then, the recession of the early 90s hit the city hard, as did the closure of the BHP steelworks, the largest employer in the area.
 Few would have predicted that Newcastle would turn around to becoming the second most populated city in NSW with an exodus of Sydneysiders flocking to it each year.

 Newcastle has transformed itself from entirely dependent on coal and steel based industrial city to more service based, especially in the areas of education, health and tourism.

 What makes Newcastle so attractive to visitors?

 It’s a combination of things.
 It has a strong beach culture and a thriving arts scene.
-The historic and elegant buildings scattered throughout the city are a tourist drawcard.
+The historic buildings scattered throughout the city are a tourist drawcard.
 It’s a short drive to Port Stephens and the Hunter Valley with its blossoming wineries.
-Pictured on left is the heritage-listed Commandant's Baths, on right is John Curtin School of Medical Research.
+Pictured on left is the heritage-listed Commandant's Baths, on right is the iconic Nobby's Lighthouse.

 Newcastle is a growing, self-contained city

 Newcastle’s population is 163,884 and the Department of Planning have projected it will reach 190,000 by 2036.
 It has a gross regional worth over $14 billion.
 Greater Newcastle currently has around 275,000 jobs with most located in the local government areas of Newcastle and Lake Macquarie.
 The region is attracting significant investment from both private and government sectors which will transform Newcastle into a very innovative and dynamic regional centre.
 Data source: ABS Census 2016.

 Children Per Family